 10. Long Hair with Center Part Bangs

-French bangs on long hair are youthful and a great look for women who have thick hair or naturally wavy hair.
+French bangs on long hair are youthful and a great look for women who have thick or naturally wavy hair.
 The long bangs on this model are below her eyes at the shortest point and just below her ear at the longest.

 11. Straight Bangs